Waste Diversion and Reduction

 FREE Recycling Locations

 If you are living in a single-family or duplex residence in the Eagle Valley and paying for trash service through either Waste Management or Vail Honeywagon, FREE curbside pickup is available for the most common household recyclables.
+Recycling is a simple and impactful way that any household can participate in waste diversion.

 Meet some of the program team members